 This assignment will include tasks to demonstrate the development and growth of your conceptual understanding, use of processes and strategies, problem solving abilities, and abilities to communicate mathematically.
-You will turn in a paper copy at the beginning of class on the given due date.
+You will turn in a PDF on Canvas by the beginning of class on the given due date.